Table of Contents

 Reducing sodium in chili involves more than just cutting out salt.
 Here are some practical ways to keep chili tasty but sodium-friendly:

 - Skip the canned goods or use low-sodium versions – Opt for fresh tomatoes or no-salt-added canned varieties.
-Rinse canned beans thoroughly to remove excess sodium.
+Rinse the beans thoroughly to eliminate any sodium that is left.

-- Make your own seasoning – Store-bought chili seasoning is packed with salt.
-Blend your own with cumin, paprika, garlic powder, and other spices to control sodium.
+- Make your seasoning – Store-bought chili seasoning is packed with salt.
+Mix your own blend using cumin and paprika, garlic powder, and various other spices to lower sodium.

 - Use low sodium broth or water – Regular broths contain excessive sodium.
 Choose low sodium or make homemade vegetable or chicken broth.

-- Experiment with lean proteins – Use lean cuts of chicken, turkey, or even tofu instead of processed meats, which are high in sodium.
+- Experiment with lean proteins – Use lean cuts of chicken, turkey, or even tofu instead of processed meats high in sodium.

-Chili’s boldness doesn’t come from salt alone – it’s the combination of spices, fresh ingredients, and slow simmering that creates its comforting taste.
+Chili’s boldness doesn’t come from salt alone – the combination of spices, fresh ingredients, and slow simmering creates its comforting taste.

 Low Sodium Ingredients for Chili